 There are opportunities out there for freelance or contract-based work as a side hustle, but you should also consider that you only have limited time in a day and energy to use.
 Circling back on #4, stay intentional with what you want or need to do and how you would like to spend or end a day in your life.

 Be somehow ready, then take the risk (or not)

-Last year, I'm lucky I still have a good-paying job back at Freelancer.com amidst the COVID-19 pandemic.
+Last year, I was lucky I still have a good-paying job back at Freelancer.com amidst the COVID-19 pandemic.
 But, I found myself preparing for the next step in my career, applying for roles that use the technologies I love.
 I got a new job - my first time working in a startup!